-The Field trials on sunlower crop were conducted in different in states of India during the year from 2005-6 to 2006-7.
-The Regional Stations for Fodder Production and Demonstrations (RSFPD), Government of India, Department of Dairying and Fisheries (DADF) spread allover the country provided all the inputs to conduct the tirals in the On the Farms and on farmers Field (OFTs) and Frontline Demonstrations (FLDs) under their juridiction to evaluate the suitable varieties of sunlower for its sowing season, sowing time, scheduling irrigations vs rainfed conditions of cultivation including other agronomic package of practices.
+The Field trials on sunlower crop were conducted in different in states of India during the year from 2006 to 2008.
+The RSFPD, Government of India, DADF provided all inputs to conduct the tirals in the area under their juridiction to evaluate the suitable varieties of sunlower, their sowing season, irrigations vs rainfed conditions of cultivation including other agronomic package of practices.
 Government of India has strong feed and fodder development organization.
-Their are several centrally sponsered schems like estabishment of fodder banks, development of forage crops through biotechnology research, minikits distribution in the country.
-Central government distributed latest variety seeds in the country to a tune of cost of Rs 7.00 crores through all eight RSFPDs.
-The sunflower is a multi purose crop and may be good source of animal feeds as a un-conventional feed resource.
-Sunlower can be grown with forage crops also as forage crop based cropping system.
-RSFPDs organised sunflower trials in different states to evaluate sunflower production in northern and southern parts of India.
-The varieties released by AICRP (Sunflower) for different regions were selected for field trials.
+There are several centrally sponsered schems like estabishment of fodder banks, development of forage crops through biotechnology research, minikits distribution in the country.
+Central government distributed latest variety seeds in the country through eight RSFPDs.
+The sunflower is a multipurpose crop and may be good source of animal feeds as a un-conventional feed resource.
+Sunlower can be grown with forage crops also.
+RSFPDs organized sunflower trials in different states to evaluate sunflower production in northern and southern parts of India.
+The varieties and hybrids released by AICRP (Sunflower) for different regions were selected for field trials.
 India has tropical and subtropical climate from south to north, respectively.
-Tamilnadu and Maharastra face the tropical climate while, Haryana, Punjab and Uttar Pradesh experience as a sub-tropical type of climate.
-Have February to March as spring season in northen states of India.
-All India released varieties Morden, GAUSUF-15, TNAUSUF-7, DRSF-108 and DRSF-113 were grown at Pantnagar in Uttranchal.
-Vaiety performed better with seed yield (1820.5 kg/ha).
-Data shows that oil content (40.4%) was higher in the seeds of cultivar TNAUSUF-7.
-Maximum plant hieght (163.8 cm) and head diameter (16.2 cm) was higher in the variety DRSF-108.
+Tamilnadu and Maharastra face the tropical while, Haryana, Punjab and Uttar Pradesh experience a sub-tropical type of climate having February and March as spring season in northen India.
+All India released varieties Morden, GAUSUF-15, TNAUSUF-7, DRSF-108 and DRSF-113 were grown at Pantnagar in Vaiety TNAUSUF, DRSF-108 and DRSF-113 performed better with seed yield Uttranchal.
+(1720.6/1860.8/1802.4 kg/ha) respectively in irrigated conditions in rabi season at pantnagar.
+Variety GAUSUF and TNAUSUF-7 produced higher seed yield (1210.9 and 1160.1 kg/ha) in rainfed situations in kharif at pantnagar.
+This yield was significantly higher as compare to irriated condition in rabi 2007-8.
+Data shows that oil content (40.3, 38.5%) was higher in the seeds of cultivar DRFS-108.
+Maximum plant hieght was recorded in variety DRSF 108 (161.9, 159.6 cm) and head diameter (16.2, 14.9 cm) was higher in the variety DRSF-108 and 16.1/15.9 in TNAUSUF-7.